nathanielnrn/nathanielnrn.github.io/content/projects/calyx/index.md

 ## Contributions

-- Created dynamically generation of **AXI Wrappers** for arbitrary calyx programs that allows these programs to be run on Xilinx FPGAs.
+- **AXI Wrapper** generator dynamically produces wrappers for arbitrary calyx programs that allows these programs to be run on Xilinx FPGAs.
 - **Cocotb testbench** that verifies the correctness of said AXI wrappers.